erikdubois/AntergosI3/README.md

 You are left with a black screen and a prompt.
 This is your terminal or tty.

-The idea is to download the i3 github files and start running the scripts, rather then typing the commmand by hand.
-In this manner you can build up your knowledge.
+The idea is to download the i3 github files and start running the scripts, rather then typing the commmands by hand.
+In this manner you can build up your knowledge and perfect your scripts (and its fun to see it work).
 And next time you install Antergos I3 the installation will even go smoother.

     sudo pacman -S git
     git clone https://github.com/erikdubois/Antergosi3.git

-The content of this folder should be copied to a hidden folder in your home directory with the name  ~/.config/i3.
+The **content** of this downloaded folder should be moved to a hidden folder in your home directory with the name  ~/.config/i3.

     ls                                    (list files/directories - look around)